Cancelled F-4 Phantom II variants

-In the 1970s, the Israeli air force wanted a reconnaissance aircraft capable of carrying the extremely impressive HIAC-1 camera.
+In the 1970s, the Israeli Air Force wanted a reconnaissance aircraft capable of carrying the imposing HIAC-1 camera.
 The F-4 was considered, but the G-139 pod that contained the sensor was over 22 feet long and weighed over 4000 pounds – and the Phantom did not have the power to carry such a bulky store and remain fast and agile enough to survive in hostile airspace.
 One solution was to increase the power of the engines with water injection, something that had been done for various successful F-4 record attempts.
-This combined with new inlets, a new canopy and huge bolt-on water tanks promised a mouth-watering 150% increase in power.
-This would have allowed a startling top speed of mach 3.2 and a cruising speed of mach 2.7.
-This level of performance would have made the F-4X almost impossible to shoot-down with the technology then in service.
+This, combined with new inlets, a new canopy and huge bolt-on water tanks, promised a mouth-watering 150% increase in power.
+This would have allowed a startling top speed of Mach 3.2 and a cruising speed of Mach 2.7.
+This level of performance would have made the F-4X almost impossible to shoot down with the technology then in service.

 The F-4X would also have been a formidable interceptor – something that threatened the F-15 development effort, causing the State Department to revoke an export licence for the RF-4X.
 Even with the increase in power, the Israeli air force was still worried about the huge amount of drag, but a solution came in the form of a slimmed-down camera installation in a specially elongated nose.
-This meant the interceptor radar had to be removed, which assuaged the State Department’s fears and the project was allowed to continue.
-However worries from the F-15 project community returned (as did worries about how safe the F-4X would have been to fly) and the US pulled out.
-Israel tried to go it alone but didn’t have enough money, so the mach 3 Phantom never flew.
+This meant the interceptor radar had to be removed, which assuaged the State Department’s fears and allowed the project to continue.
+However, worries from the F-15 project community returned (as did worries about how safe the F-4X would have been to fly), and the US pulled out.
+Israel tried to go it alone but didn’t have enough money, so the Mach 3 Phantom never flew.

 F-4E(F) ‘Ein Mann’

 When the RAF ordered Phantoms they considered a dedicated reconnaissance version.
-McDonnell (it being 1966 — a year before the merger with Douglas) proposed a F-4M airframe with internal reconnaissance equipment.
-Known as the RF-4M (model 98HT), the longer camera nose would have made the aircraft over two and-a-half feet longer longer than a F-4M.
-Range would have been greater than a Phantom with an external recce pod, as this left the centreline station free for a drop-tank — and the removal of the Fire Control System and AIM-7 related hardware reduced weight.
-After considering the cost of such an undertaking, the RAF instead opted for an external recce pod meaning that any airframe in the fleet could perform the reconnaissance mission without sacrificing a beyond-visual-range weapon.
+McDonnell (it being 1966 — a year before the merger with Douglas) proposed an F-4M airframe with internal reconnaissance equipment.
+Known as the RF-4M (model 98HT), the longer camera nose would have made the aircraft over two and a half feet longer than an F-4M.
+The range would have been greater than that of a Phantom with an external recce pod, as this left the centreline station free for a drop-tank, and the removal of the Fire Control System and AIM-7-related hardware reduced weight.
+After considering the cost of such an undertaking, the RAF instead opted for an external recce pod, which meant that any airframe in the fleet could perform the reconnaissance mission without sacrificing a beyond-visual-range weapon.
 Fascinating interview with a British Phantom pilot here.

-In the late 1970s McDonnell Douglas proposed a dedicated Air Superiority variant of the F-4E, the F-4T.
+In the late 1970s, McDonnell Douglas proposed a dedicated Air Superiority variant of the F-4E, the F-4T.
 More spritely performance was expected as all systems associated with the air-to-ground role were to be removed, making a significant weight saving.
-It was to be armed with M61A1 cannon, four AIM-7 Sparrows and four AIM-9 Sidewinder missiles, or an alternative war-load of six AIM-7 (as seen in this computer generated image).
-Additionally, a new digital computer would have been at the heart of its weapon system.
+It was to be armed with an M61A1 cannon, four AIM-7 Sparrows and four AIM-9 Sidewinder missiles, or an alternative war-load of six AIM-7 (as seen in this computer-generated image).
+A new digital computer would have been at the heart of its weapon system.
 It is unclear who the intended launch customer for this variant was — Iran, Britain, Israel, Japan or West Germany may all have found the type useful.
-No customer went for the T as either a new-build or an upgrade — as those air arms requiring a high level of Air Superiority could turn to the F-15 Eagle which was already in production (and was significantly more capable the proposed F-4T even its it early iterations).
+No customer went for the T as either a new build or an upgrade — as those air arms requiring a high level of Air Superiority could turn to the F-15 Eagle, which was already in production (and was significantly more capable than the proposed F-4T even if it early iterations).

 Read why the F-4 was the world’s best fighter in 1969 here.